+What is a spread in forex trading?
 Forex markets always include something known as the spread between two currencies.
 The definition of the spread is the difference between what a buyer is willing to pay for the currency pair, and what a seller is willing to sell it for.
 Obviously, the selling price will always be a little bit higher than the buy price.
 The separation that the two have is what is known as the spread.
 Other terms for the buying price and the selling price are the Ask (selling price) and the Bid (buying price).

-When a trader looks at the bid and the ask on any specific currency, what they are seeing is what people are legitimately offering to pay for the currencies at this time.
+When a trader looks at the bid and ask about any specific currency, what they are seeing is what people are legitimately offering to pay for the currencies at this time.
 They are seeing what the price is if they should decide to get in on the action themselves.
 If they are eager to make a purchase, then they can agree to meet the seller at the asking price and just go ahead and place the trade.
 Likewise, if they are looking to sell the currency pair, they are more than welcome to meet the buyer at the bid price and go ahead and sell.
 Either scenario is how trades are made and how new prices are created in the Forex market.

+What is a Spread in Forex?
 How Brokers Make Their Money

 You might have already come across some information telling you that Forex does not involve any commissions on the trades.
 You may have raised a skeptical eyebrow and wondered to yourself how any broker could possibly stay in business if they aren’t charging commissions on the trade.
 It is commendable that you have thought this far ahead about the process, and it goes to show that you are already working away on the exact mindset that you need to have to be a talented trader.
-To answer the question of how brokers make their money though, look no farther than the spread between currencies.
+To answer the question of how brokers make their money though, look no further than the spread between currencies.

 The brokers are making their money on the difference between those currencies at any given time.
 When you want to buy or sell your currency, they are able to perform the opposite action on the other side of the same currency pair at the lower or higher based on what is advantageous to them at that time.
 You have to start a little in the red on your trade when it first opens because you have had to deal with the spread between the pairs.
 It is not the end of the world that you find yourself a little behind on the trade in the beginning.
 This is actually just the way the market works, and you should accept that this is part of the risk of trading.

-How To Measure the Spread
+How to Measure the Spread

+In order to know what is a spread in forex, you must first understand how it’s measured.
 Generally speaking, the spread between two currencies is measured in pips.
 You may see a price on the EUR/USD quoted as something like this: Bid: 1.1000 Ask: 1.1002.
 In this scenario, the spread between the two quoted prices is a full 2 pips.
 This means that no matter if you buy or sell the currency, you will start 2 pips in the hole on your trade

 You can’t make money in the Forex market at all unless you are in some trades, so you do have to suck it up and accept the fact that you will have to pay spreads at some point.
 This may make you ask yourself twice exactly what you can do to reduce your risk when you enter a trade.